 Considering a DMP or bankruptcy?

-Debt management plans and bankruptcy help people deal with their debt problems, but these debt solutions have a lot of differences and they can affect you in different ways.
+Debt management plans (DMPs) and bankruptcy help people deal with their debt problems.
+But these debt solutions have a lot of differences and can affect you in different ways.

-It’s very important to get free and impartial debt advice before going ahead with any debt solution.
-This will help you understand which options are best suited to your situation.
+You should get free debt advice before choosing a debt solution.
+This will help you find which options are best for you.

 Need help with your debts?